antcoop096/GymRat/README.md

 * if you have progressed in the last set in reps but not weight, fill in the reps input and just leave the weight input blank
-* if you were able to get to 10 reps on the last set (or any other rep goal), fill in the weight input and just leave the rep input blank (will reset to 0 for goal reps since a new weight for doing the exercise for 8-10 reps has been reached, and that new weight for 8-10 reps will start to be used next time you do the exercise in the future)
+* if you were able to get to 10 reps on the last set (or any other rep goal), fill in the weight input and just leave the rep input blank (this will reset goal reps of the last set of exercise to 0, since a new weight for doing the exercise for 8-10 reps has been reached, and that new weight will start to be used next time you do the exercise in the future)
 * while uncommon, it is completely acceptable to fill in both inputs<br>

 After filling out this form (if necessary), the next exercise will begin (if any).<br>